fabriguespe/xmtp-subscribe-push-demo/README.md

 The application triggers simulated push notifications when a user subscribes or unsubscribes.
 These are basic browser notifications and not real push notifications.

-#### Note on Push Notifications

-The simulated push notification system serves as a placeholder.
-A more complex architecture involving backend servers and notification services is required to achieve a full-fledged push notification system.

 ## Notification Flow Diagram

 Here's a sequence diagram to explain the hypothetical flow for real push notifications: